Steven Taylor (American cricketer)

 Steven Ryan Taylor (born November 9, 1993) is an American cricketer.
-He was the captain of the United States cricket team but was dismissed from the role in September 2017.
-He is regarded as one of the best batsmen in USA Cricket History and also as a premier Allrounder in the country with his off-breaks.
-He made his first-class debut, playing for Jamaica, in the 2017–18 Regional Four Day Competition on November 9, 2017.
+He has played for the United States national cricket team since 2010 and previously captained the team.
+He is a left-handed top-order batsman and bowls right-arm off spin; early in his career he also played as a wicket-keeper.
+He has also played in West Indian domestic cricket including for several teams in the Caribbean Premier League (CPL).

 Career

 Early years

 He was born in South Florida to Jamaican parents, Loveth and Sylvan Taylor.
-Along with being a left-handed batsman he was also a wicketkeeper.
+Along with being a left-handed batsman who often opened the batting, he was also a wicketkeeper.
 He was taught at an early age on the sidelines of grounds around Florida by his father, Sylvan, and later by his mentor, former USA left-handed batsman Mark Johnson.
-Later, Steven became the first 14-year-old to hit a half century in the South Florida Cricket Alliance (SFCA), Keith Graham Memorial Classic (now the SFCA Sims Cup Classic).
-This innings, against Pakistan, while representing a SFCA Youth Team, included with 4 fours and 3 sixes off 33 balls and lasted just 41 minutes.
-He took 212 off Big Broward Cricket Academy, before retiring in the first 40 over match of the tournament.
-The following day, Taylor came back to produce a knock of 206 against the Atlanta-based Cricket Academy of USA.
-In the final match against the Michigan Cricket Academy he scored 51.
-In the SFCA Sims Classic he hit an undefeated 87 against India, and 75 off Pakistan.
-He is the youngest player in the SFCA Premier Division.
+Taylor later became the first 14-year-old to hit half centuries in the South Florida Cricket Alliance (SFCA) and the Keith Graham Memorial Classic (now the SFCA Sims Cup Classic).
+The innings, against Pakistan, was while he was representing a SFCA Youth Team, and included 4 fours and 3 sixes off 33 balls and lasted 41 minutes.
+He then scored 212, 206, and 51 off Big Broward Cricket Academy, the Atlanta-based Cricket Academy of USA, and the Michigan Cricket Academy.
+In the SFCA Sims Classic, he was left unbeaten on 87 against India, and 75 against Pakistan.
+He was the youngest player in the SFCA Premier Division.

 U-19 career

-Steven Taylor's first major assignment was the 2010 ICC Under-19 Cricket World Cup in New Zealand, in which he was selected due to great performances.
+Taylor was selected for the United States national under-19 cricket team at the 2010 ICC Under-19 Cricket World Cup in New Zealand.
 He played in the tournament as a wicketkeeper-batsman.

-More recently, Taylor was selected as vice-captain for the ICC Americas Under-19 Championship held in their own ground at Florida, in the 2010–11 season.
+Taylor was selected as vice-captain for the ICC Americas Under-19 Championship held in their own ground at Florida, in the 2010–11 season.
 He was also the wicketkeeper-batsman on that tournament.
 USA won that tournament unbeaten, and Taylor too had a successful tournament finishing third on the top run-getters' list with 157 runs from 5 games with a top score of 83, and also topped the most dismissals' list with 7 dismissals (5 catches, 2 stumpings) from 5 games.